limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 This would means that absolute path is allowed but some kind of filtering for common LFI attacks is in place.
 It also means that the [**DocumentRoot**][3]{:target='_blank'} is not your usual `/var/www/html`. :sweat:

-Here's what I think the PHP code in `/index.php` could possibly looked like:
+Here's what I imagined the PHP code in `/index.php` looked like:

 ```php
 <?php